Thistle Control in Your Lawn & Garden

 There are many different types of Thistles that grow in Australia, but the two most common that are of concern in our lawns and gardens are Scotch Thistle and Common Sowthistle.

-Scotch Thistle are spiny, soft-wooded plants that can grow up to 2 m high.
+Scotch Thistles are spiny, soft-wooded plants that can grow up to 2 m high.

 Leaves grow in a rosette shape.
 Leaves and stems are grey to white.
 Stems are woolly.

-Root is a a large taproot that can grow 30 cm deep.
+The root system is a large taproot that can grow 30 cm deep.

 Flowers are large (4 cm across), very spiny, have purple tops, grow on large branching stems, and flower in summer and autumn.